Diabetic foot problems: Treatment

 • a toe or the foot can no longer be saved,

-• a wound can only heal if smaller parts of the foot are removed, or
+• a wound can only heal if small parts of the foot are removed,

-Doctors only remove as much of the foot as strictly necessary in an amputation.
+When doing an amputation, doctors only remove as much of the foot as absolutely necessary.
 A minor amputation (for instance, removing individual toes) is usually enough.
 An amputation above the ankle joint is rarely needed.

 What is the key to successful treatment?

 Ideally, you should go to a diabetes practice that specializes in treating diabetic foot problems as soon as possible.
 It is also a good idea to have treatment in a specialist foot care center.
-People living in Germany can find certified centers on the German Diabetes Association’s (DDG) website.
+People living in Germany can find specialized diabetes practices and certified foot care centers on the German Diabetes Association's (DDG) website.

 The treatment will be most successful if the various specialists work closely together.
-These usually include family doctors, diabetologists, podiatrists, vascular medicine (blood vessel) specialists, (foot or cosmetic plastic) surgeons, orthopedic technicians, and nursing staff.
+These usually include family doctors, diabetologists, podiatrists, vascular medicine (blood vessel) specialists, surgeons, orthopedic technicians, and nursing staff.
 It is important that the diabetic foot treatment is coordinated by one doctor’s office.
 That is usually done by a diabetes center or a diabetic foot outpatient department in a hospital.

 You should also check your feet yourself for sore areas, injuries, redness, fungal infections and any other abnormalities – ideally every day.
 It can be helpful to use a hand mirror so you can see your whole foot, including the sole and between your toes.

-It is important to continue to take good care of your feet even if a wound has healed.
+It is important to carry on taking good care of your feet even after a wound has healed.
 Nerve damage doesn't go away, and a new wound can develop at any time.

 A second medical opinion can help

-The most important question is the reason for the amputation: Is there really no other way to save the foot?
+The most important question is why the amputation was recommended: Is there really no other way to save the foot?
 What are the possible pros and cons of the operation?

 Getting a second medical opinion means going to another doctor’s office or hospital for advice from specialists.
 Our decision aid may help too.
-It briefly summarizes the main advantages and disadvantages of the different treatment options.
+It briefly summarizes the main pros and cons of the different treatment options.

 Buggy A, Moore Z. The impact of the multidisciplinary team in the management of individuals with diabetic foot ulcers: a systematic review.
 J Wound Care 2017; 26(6): 324-339.

 Bundesärztekammer (BÄK), Kassenärztliche Bundesvereinigung (KBV), Arbeitsgemeinschaft der Wissenschaftlichen Medizinischen Fachgesellschaften (AWMF).
-Nationale Versorgungsleitlinie: Therapie des Typ-2-Diabetes (S3, in Überarbeitung).
+Nationale Versorgungsleitlinie: Therapie des Typ-2-Diabetes.
+S3-Leitlinie.
 AWMF-Registernr.: nvl-001g.
-2021.
+2023.

-Dorresteijn JA, Kriegsman DM, Assendelft WJ, Valk GD.
-Patient education for preventing diabetic foot ulceration.
+Dorresteijn JA, Kriegsman DM, Assendelft WJ et al. Patient education for preventing diabetic foot ulceration.
 Cochrane Database Syst Rev 2014; (12): CD001488.

-Elraiyah T, Prutsky G, Domecq JP, Tsapas A, Nabhan M, Frykberg RG et al. A systematic review and meta-analysis of off-loading methods for diabetic foot ulcers.
+Elraiyah T, Prutsky G, Domecq JP et al. A systematic review and meta-analysis of off-loading methods for diabetic foot ulcers.
 J Vasc Surg 2016; 63(2 Suppl): 59S-68S.

-Fernando ME, Seneviratne RM, Tan YM, Lazzarini PA, Sangla KS, Cunningham M et al. Intensive versus conventional glycaemic control for treating diabetic foot ulcers.
+Fernando ME, Seneviratne RM, Tan YM et al. Intensive versus conventional glycaemic control for treating diabetic foot ulcers.
 Cochrane Database Syst Rev 2016; (1): CD010764.

-Forsythe RO, Apelqvist J, Boyko EJ, Fitridge R, Hong JP, Katsanos K et al. Effectiveness of revascularisation of the ulcerated foot in patients with diabetes and peripheral artery disease: A systematic review.
+Forsythe RO, Apelqvist J, Boyko EJ et al. Effectiveness of revascularisation of the ulcerated foot in patients with diabetes and peripheral artery disease: A systematic review.
 Diabetes Metab Res Rev 2020; 36 Suppl 1: e3279.

-Hoogeveen RC, Dorresteijn JA, Kriegsman DM, Valk GD.
-Complex interventions for preventing diabetic foot ulceration.
+Hoogeveen RC, Dorresteijn JA, Kriegsman DM et al. Complex interventions for preventing diabetic foot ulceration.
 Cochrane Database Syst Rev 2015; (8): CD007610.

 The International Working Group on the Diabetic Foot.
 IWGDF Guidelines on the prevention and management of diabetic foot disease.
 2019.